fernandobrito/investments-toolkit/README.md

 * Calculates the correlation matrix of the assets in my portfolio (and optionally compare it with an extra list of assets)
 * Calculates the Average True Range (ATR) volatility technical indicator
+* Uses ATR to calculate a trailing stop loss
-* Unified (HTTP) endpoint for getting the latest price from different sources
+* Unified (HTTP) endpoint for getting the latest price from different sources and calculating the stop loss

 ### Generic features